 1 Timothy 3:15: . . .
 God’s household, which is the church of the living God, the pillar and foundation of truth.

 • Jesus creates an authoritative conduit—the apostolic office.

 John 17:18: As you sent me into the world, so I have sent them into the world.

-Obedience to the hierarchy’s teachings equals obedience to Jesus’ teachings, and such obedience is how Jesus intended for his Church to be unified.
+• Obedience to the hierarchy’s teachings equals obedience to Jesus’ teachings, and such obedience is how Jesus intended for His Church to remain unified.